Jump to maincontent

 A brief history of the museum

-Like most migrants, the Norwegian Emigrant Museum has also led a migratory existence.
+Like any migrant, the Norwegian Emigrant Museum has also led a migratory existence.
 Various events have caused the museum to move from place to place.
 After several re-establishments in new locations, the museum is currently situated in Ottestad outside Hamar.
 How did it end up here?

 1914 - The Jubilee Exhibition in Kristiania